 Many practices are so laser-focused on attracting new patients that they inadvertently neglect existing ones.
 Patient retention is crucial, because the average person in the U.S. spends more than $10,300 annually on healthcare, according to 2016 data from the Centers for Medicare and Medicaid.

 Of course, you’re not the only person patients interact with at your practice.
-It’s imperative they receive first-rate service from all employees, including your office staff.
+It’s imperative patients receive first-rate service from all employees, including your office staff.
 If patients dread calling to make appointments, because they don’t want to deal with your rude receptionist or always encounter billing errors, they might decide to seek care elsewhere.

-Accomplish this during in-office visits by asking lots of questions, conducting a thorough examination, and creating a personalized care plan based on your findings.
+Accomplish this during in-office visits by asking your patients lots of questions, conducting a thorough examination, and creating a personalized care plan based on your findings.
 Patients don’t like to be treated with a one-size-fits-all approach to medicine, so take the time to explain why you believe your chosen strategy meets their unique needs.

 If you engage with patients through email or an online portal, convey your caring demeanor virtually.
 Write personalized responses, and always include the person’s name to ensure the message sounds like it was written just for them — not copied and pasted boilerplate text.